benmccormick/benmccormick.github.io/pages/posts/shutdown-tiles-for-windows-8-start-screen.md

 layout: "post"
 path: "/2012/11/08/shutdown-tiles-for-windows-8-start-screen"
 category: "tools"
-description: 'A solve for shutting down Windows 8 easily'
+description: "A solve for shutting down Windows 8 easily"
+pageViews: "26"
+last30pageViews: "0"
 ---

 Solves one of the bigger annoyances I've had with the OS so far.